 A great place to start it to envision or imagine the ideal state you want to achieve.
-If your customer insight team had the great reputation & internal influence you seek, what would that look like, sound like, feel like?
+If your customer insight team had a great reputation & internal influence you seek, what would that look like, sound like, feel like?

 Once you have that clear, you will need to prioritise where to focus your efforts.
 Stakeholder mapping can be a useful tool at this stage.
 Who are your most important stakeholders (considering both power & level of interest)?
 It’s worth also thinking about current business strategy, issues & focus – where could insight team capabilities or output align with such business priorities?

-You want to get to stage that you are clear where you want to get to and have prioritised your audience & topics.
+You want to get to the stage that you are clear where you want to get to and have prioritised your audience & topics.

 Know your communication tools

 Then, consider your capabilities to ‘sell in’ your team benefits.
 Here, I mean both the best assets (best outputs, strongest capabilities, most relevant etc) & best communication options (eloquent speakers, visually engaging material, interesting stories etc).
 Go for ‘low hanging fruit first’.
-Plan to share some of your best material with a warm audience at a relevant time; that experience will hep build your confidence.
+Plan to share some of your best material with a warm audience at a relevant time; that experience will help build your confidence.

-Your communication tools & opportunities may be quite diverse (from informal/formal meetings, intranet/blogs, bespoke events, videos, reports, coffee/lunch times etc).
+Your communication tools & opportunities may be quite diverse (from informal/formal meetings, intranet/blogs, bespoke events, videos, reports, coffee/lunchtimes etc).

 One good idea is to think of testing a mix of both popular communication vehicles & under-utilised ones.
 The former may get you greater potential reach, whilst the latter may offer greater cut-through compared to all the other internal messages vying for attention.
-For instance, perhaps pioneer blogging to vlogging internally, together with a standard agenda item at key meeting.
+For instance, perhaps pioneer blogging to vlogging internally, together with a standard agenda item at a key meeting.